breinwald/breinwald.github.io/peneda-geres-vegetation-change.md

 ## Key Findings

-- Mean EVI increased slightly between the early study period and late study period, suggesting broadly stable or improving vegetation condition across the park.
+- Mean EVI increased slightly (~0.013) between the early study period and late study period, indicating stable or improving vegetation condition in the park.
-- Burned areas were associated with both vegetation decline and vegetation recovery, indicating that wildfire effects varied spatially.
+- Burned areas were associated with both vegetation decline and vegetation recovery.
-- The major 2016 wildfire year did not produce an immediate park-wide drop in growing-season mean EVI, likely because many fires occurred late in the season.
+- The major 2016 wildfire year did not produce an immediate park-wide drop in growing-season mean EVI, possibly because many fires occurred late in the growing season.
-- Areas burned in 2016 often showed long-term vegetation increases by 2024, suggesting post-fire recovery over the study period.
+- EVI values began rebounding after 2018 and increased through 2022, when another significant burned area year occured.
+Additionally, significant portions of the areas affected by the 2016 wildfires show long-term increases in EVI.
+Because the fire occured relatively early in the study period, these areas had additional time for post-fire regrowth and recovery by 2024
+- Wildfire activity did not correspond to immediate or uniform vegetation decline across the park, and some disturbed areas later exhibited increased vegetation greenness or density during the later study period.

 <div class="section-divider"></div>